elotroalex/frontlines/pages/ebola_history.md

 Of the various community practices that conflicted with measures aiming to curb the spread of Ebola, funeral rites and burial practices proved especially problematic.
-Common West African burial practices include cleaning a corpse with water which other mourners might touch and sleep near.[^13], [^14] The Ministry of Health in Guinea estimated that around 60% of Ebola cases there were tied to such practices.
+Common West African burial practices include using water to clean a corpse which other mourners might touch and sleep near.[^13], [^14] The Ministry of Health in Guinea estimated that around 60% of Ebola cases in the country were tied to such practices.
 Women, the principal caregivers and mourners, were disproportionately affected.[^15] In Sierra Leone, WHO staff implicated burial and mourning practices in 80% of cases.[^16]